jackmcnulty/sports-ticker/README.md

 ## Raspberry Pi Configuration

-1. Load into pi, enable ssh, ssh into it
+1. Load into pi, enable ssh, ssh into it (bonus points for static IP assignment so you never lose it)

 2. Update and install required packages
 ```